jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

    Please do **not** delete cols in installtool after installing the new version!
 Only add the new fields, than go into extensionmanager, select events2 and start the upgrade script.
 Delete the old cols in installtool only, if the upgrade script symbol will not appear in extensionmanager anymore.

+We have removed ShowEventDatesViewHelper, because it was sometime too hard to change that template.
+So we have moved that widget into a normal ViewHelper.
+Please use GetEventDatesViewHelper instead, you can find an example in Partials/Event/Properties.html.